Funding Hints and Tips, Resources and Videos

 Sport England has uploaded a helpful interactive funding video on their Club Matters website.
 It explores some of the common questions you will be asked in funding applications.
 It will help you think about what funders (particularly Sport England) are looking for and it gives you some of their top tips on what you should consider in your answers.

-You can view a short demo of the video.
-However, to click to view the full version or to access the transcript, you will need to register to logon to the Club Matters website.
+You can view a short demo of the video - click the link in the picture on the right.
+However, to be able to view the full version or to access the transcript, you will need to register to logon to the Club Matters website.
 Registration is free and there are other useful training resources for clubs on the website.
 Click here to go to the Club Matters website.

 Sport England's Code for Sport Governance